andrewcooke/liblu/doc/sphinx/source/index.rst

 The Light Utility Library (libLU)
 =================================

-This is a C library containing various utilities.
+This is a C library of utility functions and data structures.
 It is "light" because it aims to have a low impact on the rest of your code: using one utility does not force you to use the rest; data structures are as transparent as possible; etc.

+Each header file is documented below.
+They are ordered with the most basic functionality first.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    lu_status.rst
+   lu_status_codes.rst
+   lu_log.rst

 Indices and tables